-Development proposals that protect and particularly those which enhance the structure and setting of Bennerley Viaduct (shown on the Policies Map & Figure 22) will be supported.
+Development proposals that protect or enhance the structure and setting of Bennerley Viaduct (shown on the Policies Map & Figure 22) will be supported.
 This includes proposals on, under and adjacent to the structure, proposals for the walking and cycling trail across the viaduct, together with necessary connections to the local area network of footpaths and cycle trails.